itay-rafee/Mathematical-Model-of-Malaria/README.md

 <table>
 <tr align="left"><td>
 <a href="#"><img align='left' src="https://static.wixstatic.com/media/c44e04_d1953e26753a45bfbaecda2c7cd21581~mv2.png/v1/fill/w_740,h_622,al_c,q_90/c44e04_d1953e26753a45bfbaecda2c7cd21581~mv2.webp" height="295"></a><p>
-The project aims to implement standard prediction models for malaria disease.

-It also seeks to evaluate the mosquito population measure more accurately since this measure in such models is fixed.
+The goal of the project is to implement standard prediction models for malaria, also to evaluate the mosquito population measure more accurately, since it is fixed in such models.

-We collaborated with the ZzappMalaria company, the developer of a mobile-app and managerial dashboard that helps eliminate malaria that have won IBM Watson AI XPRIZE Competition in 2022.
+ We collaborated with the ZzappMalaria company, the developer of a mobile-app and managerial dashboard that helps eliminate malaria and has won IBM Watson AI XPRIZE Competition in 2022.
 </p></td></tr></table></div>

 --------------------